zhao1157/PhD-Atomic-Physics/README.md

 ## III. paper/
 In this folder, it contains the scripts that I used to create the plots in the relevant paper (link to be updated).

+## IV.
+Dissertation/
+It contains the LaTex source code I used to create my dissertation.